 Zoloft comes in tablet and oral concentration forms.

-The FDA-approved label for Zoloft lists common side effects including nausea, diarrhea, dizziness, drowsiness, rash, headache, sexual dysfunction, dry mouth, and weight loss.
+The FDA-approved label for Zoloft lists common side effects including nausea, diarrhea tremor, rash, decreased appetite, hyperhidrosis, ejaculation failure, and decreased libido.

-Rare but serious side effects listed for Zoloft include serotonin syndrome, which may be life-threatening.
+Rare but serious side effects listed for Zoloft include serotonin syndrome, increased bleeding risk, activation of mania, seizures, and vision changes.

 For more details about this treatment, visit: